AlicornLunaa/draft_engine/README.md

 ### OpenGL Resources
 - Every OpenGL class has had RAII in mind.
 - Do not instantiate an OpenGL class without having an OpenGL context ready!

-### Asset manager
-- The asset manager works using whats called asset packages.
-This is an ID which corresponds to current loaded assets.
-An asset package can be deleted which will unload only the assets in the package.
-- The function called `start_package()->size-t` starts a new package
-- The function called `select_package(size-t)` selects the package as current context
-- The function called `end_package(size_t)` deselects current package and unloads the assets it is currently using, if and only if no other resources are using it.

 ### File handle
 - File handle controls reading and writing